Bytemark

-Bytemark is a UK-based server hosting and datacentre provider, headquartered in York, United Kingdom.
+Bytemark is a server hosting and datacentre provider headquartered in York, United Kingdom.
 It was founded in 2002, and was the first provider of virtual machines and cloud hosting through User-mode Linux in 2003.

 In 2012, the company launched BigV, a public cloud platform designed in-house using open source software.
 In 2013, it moved into a £1.2 million datacentre and headquarters in York.
 In 2017, their BigV platform was renamed Bytemark Cloud.
 In September 2018, the company was acquired by iomart Group plc.

 On 2 February 2023 Bytemark announced that it would cease to support BigV on 30 April 2023.

 Environmental and ethical policies

 Bytemark's datacentre uses fresh-air cooling, not common in the UK, and was shortlisted for Innovation in Medium Data Center at the DatacenterDynamics Awards EMEA 2013.
 Each of its servers is built using efficient power supplies as certified by the 80 Plus scheme, which requires power supplies to be at least 80% efficient at up to 100% rated load.

 To reduce the bias found in traditional recruitment processes, the company developed their own anonymous recruitment process in 2015.